fatimakqq/firstResponse-t10/README.md

-This will open Xcode, allowing you to connect your device and run the app.
+This will open the app in Xcode, allowing you to connect your device and run the app.
 Or, just select a simulator device from Xcode's options.